-Comment: Suitsupply trained two agents, in Italy and Peru, to use the Health and Safety checklist, on how to check follow up on CAPs, and support the implementation of the CoLP.
-The checks and outcomes are regularly shared wih Suitsupply.
+Comment: SuitSupply trained its two agents, in Italy and Peru, to use the Health and Safety checklist, on how to check follow up on CAPs, and support the implementation of the FWF Code of Labour Practice.
+The checks and outcomes are regularly shared with SuitSupply.